 Caretta Shiodome Winter Illumination - Tokyo, Japan

 This breathtaking display of lights is a definite must-see when visiting Tokyo during the winter period.
 This light show, which consists of over 250,000 LED lights, was too impressive to not include in this list, despite not actually being a Christmas Market.
 However, the light show is hosted by the shopping centre Caretta Shiodome, meaning that you can still fit in some Christmas shopping like you would at a Christmas market.
-2017’s display had a ‘Beauty and the Beast’ theme, 2018's being 'Frozen' and 'Tangled' themed, with 2019's theme expecting to celebrate Aladdin.
-This event is so popular that it will run for 3 months, from mid November 2019 to mid February 2020.
+2017’s display had a ‘Beauty and the Beast’ theme, 2018's being 'Frozen' and 'Tangled' themed, with 2019's celebrating Aladdin.
+The event was cancelled in 2020 but is set to return in 2021.

 Photo: Hiroaki Kaneko